Choosing Your Perfect Saddle

-- Panel filling – pure wool and felt
+- Panel filling – foam, pure wool and felt

 - Girth strap positioning

-These two vital areas of adjustment allow the panel to be re-stuffed and re-fitted to your horse if there is a change of shape or condition.
+These two vital areas of adjustment allow the panel to be re-flocked or re-balanced to your horse if there is a change of shape or condition.
 The saddle tree can also be adjusted if the horse changes shape significantly or if you change horses this increases the possibility of your saddle being re-fitted to your new horse.

 Performance at every Level will be entirely influenced by the quality of the saddle fit.
 By definition: ‘The saddle must disperse the weight of the rider at an acceptable level of pressure over an acceptable area of the horses back’.
 We recommend without exception that all saddles fitted by an experienced, qualified saddle fitter to ensure true potential of your horse is gained through maximizing comfort, balance, stability and freedom.